 Or what if wearable tech, in addition to sending personal information to the systems around us, also could receive signals back to us, such as from your utility?
 Could wearable tech further open the door to a personal version of demand response?
 For example, similar to how utilities use demand response to cycle off air conditioners during times of exceptionally high peak demand in summer, could they instead signal a Wristify bracelet to cool a person instead of an AC unit cooling a whole house, or could your Apple Watch receive a signal from the utility asking you to have an ice-cold tea instead of turning up the AC at 4 p.m.?

 Privacy vs. personal comfort

 Whether having the option to turn such data sharing on or off, or another solution such as anonymizing the data, the face remains that wearable tech could be another front line in the grid's evolution toward more distributed energy resources.
-Those DERs could now include not just things like rooftop solar panels and batteries in your garage, but also wearable technologies and the people who wear them.
+Those DERs could include not just things such as rooftop solar panels and batteries in your garage, but also wearable technologies and the people who wear them.

 This article originally appeared at RMI Outlet.